 But here’s the thing: The reason why this is my favorite Boston championship, sentimental as it may sound, is that it was won at a time when the city of Boston needed the Red Sox just as much as the Red Sox needed the city of Boston.

-Ask any Red Sox fan about the first few years of the new decade, and you’ll likely be met with cringe.
+If most modern-day Red Sox fans were to tell you about the first few years of the new decade, you’d likely be met with cringe.
 2010 was a disappointing year for the Red Sox, but the end of 2011 and all of 2012 left their fans with an especially bad taste in their mouths.
 What was once considered a powerhouse lineup became a bunch of unlikable laughingstocks, with the hiring of Bobby Valentine in 2012 only making things worse.

 Ask yourself this: Would you want to root for a baseball team with players that, amongst other things: